chimericdream/worldofpannotia.com/src/_psionic_powers/painful-strike.md

   dismissable: false
   powerPoints: 3
   description: |
     Your natural weapons cause additional pain.
-Each successful attack you make with a natural weapon deals an extra 1d6 points of nonlethal damage to the target.
+Each successful attack you make with a natural weapon deals an extra {% die_roll 1 6 0 %} points of nonlethal damage to the target.
   augment: |
     If you spend 6 additional power points, you can manifest this power as a swift action
 ---